 It’s unlikely you’ll dramatically increase your traffic, or make much money if you don’t perform at least a basic level of SEO on your site.

-I’d like to save you a lot of the time and energy I wasted by offering you a chance to implement our easy on-page SEO strategy that I now use to rank on the first page of Google with almost every article I write.
+I’d like to save you a lot of the time and energy I wasted by offering you a chance to implement our easy on-page SEO strategy that I now use to rank on the first page of Google for many of the articles I write.

 I can assure you that implementing this strategy now will save you a lot of time in the long run.